-Freud, in one of his final theories, maintained that anxiety is triggered by forbidden sexual desire that breaks through the barrier of repression and causes the ego to feel overwhelmed and threatened.
-The unblocking of one anxiety is also known to unblock stir up other conflicts, which are anxiety provoking.
+Sigmund Freud maintained that anxiety is triggered by forbidden sexual desire that breaks through the barrier of repression and causes the ego to feel overwhelmed and threatened.
+The unblocking of one anxiety is also known to unblock stir up other conflicts that are anxiety-provoking.

 Ultimately, a positive sense of self esteem is the product of two things: the ability to form independent judgment and thoughts, and the cultivation of an integrated set of values.

 For everyone, the responsibility of thought and judgment is different for everyone.
 The responsibility and judgment required from a child are different from one of an adult.
 One has to accept one’s responsibility to choose a set at values, pass judgment, define goals, at some point in his life.

 The acceptance of responsibility is a choice, and it’s not automatic nor wired into one’s brain by nature.
 It is a challenge to which you how you can respond, with acceptance or rejection.
 To be motivated by terror or love.